LibrariesHacked/england-librarydata/library-db.md

 update libraries set postcode = 'WV16 6JG' where name = 'Highley' and authority_id = 110 and postcode = 'WV16 6GH';
 update libraries set postcode = 'NE32 4AU' where name = 'Primrose library' and authority_id = 115 and postcode = 'NE3234AU';
 update libraries set postcode = 'SK3 8NR' where name = 'Adswood and Bridgehall' and authority_id = 121 and postcode = 'SK8 8NR';
-update libraries set postcode = 'SK2 5NB' where name = 'Dialstone Library' and authority_id = 121 and postcode = 'SK2 5NX';
+update libraries set postcode = 'SK2 5NB' where name = 'Dialstone Library' and authority_id = 121 and postcode = 'SK2';
 update libraries set postcode = 'SK2 5NB' where name = 'Offerton' and authority_id = 121 and postcode = 'SK2 5NX';
 update libraries set postcode = 'TS23 1AU' where name = 'Billingham Library' and authority_id = 122 and postcode is null;
 update libraries set postcode = 'TS23 2LA' where name = 'Rosebery Library' and authority_id = 122 and postcode is null;
 update libraries set postcode = 'TS19 9BX' where name = 'Roseworth Library' and authority_id = 122 and postcode is null;
-update libraries set postcode = 'TS17 9EW' where name = 'TS17 9EU' and authority_id = 122 and postcode = '';
+update libraries set postcode = 'TS17 9EW' where name = 'Thornaby Central Library and Customer Service Centre' and authority_id = 122 and postcode = 'TS17 9EU';
 update libraries set postcode = 'TS17 6PG' where name = 'Thornaby Library' and authority_id = 122 and postcode is null;
 update libraries set postcode = 'ST2 8JY' where name = 'Kingsland Early Years' and authority_id = 123 and postcode is null;
 update libraries set postcode = 'SN3 2LZ' where name = 'Park Library' and authority_id = 128 and postcode = 'SN3 2LP';